snubwoody/www/src/articles/gui-in-rust.md

 }
 ```

 Apart from being quite unergonomic, I feel like this would severely limit the library's architecture down the line.
-So I chose to implement a top-down approach instead: data only flows down.
+I chose, instead, to implement a top-down approach: data only flows down.
 So every widget can own its child, playing nice with rust's ownership model.

 ```rust
 pub trait Widget {